Outlook on the Worldwide Luggage Market to 2027 - Featuring Antler, Nike and JanSport Among Others

-Amid the COVID-19 crisis and the looming economic recession, the Luggage market worldwide will grow by a projected US$23.9 Billion, during the analysis period, driven by a revised compounded annual growth rate (CAGR) of 5.2%.
-Casual/Regular Use Bags, one of the segments analyzed and sized in this study, is forecast to grow at over 5.1% and reach a market size of US$38.9 Billion by the end of the analysis period.
+Amid the COVID-19 crisis and the looming economic recession, the Global Navigation Satellite System (GNSS) market worldwide will grow by a projected US$73.5 Billion, during the analysis period, driven by a revised compounded annual growth rate (CAGR) of 5.7%.
+Road, one of the segments analyzed and sized in this study, is forecast to grow at over 5.2% and reach a market size of US$109 Billion by the end of the analysis period.

 The global analysis and forecast periods covered are 2020-2027 (Current & Future Analysis) and 2012-2019 (Historic Review).
 Research estimates are provided for 2020, while research projections cover the period 2021-2027.

-As part of the new emerging geographic scenario, the United States is forecast to readjust to a 4.2% CAGR.
-Within Europe, the region worst hit by the pandemic, Germany will add over US$716.6 Million to the region's size over the next 7 to 8 years.
-In addition, over US$717.4 Million worth of projected demand in the region will come from Rest of the European markets.
-In Japan, the Casual/Regular Use Bags segment will reach a market size of US$1.9 Billion by the close of the analysis period.
+As part of the new emerging geographic scenario, the United States is forecast to readjust to a 4.6% CAGR.
+Within Europe, the region worst hit by the pandemic, Germany will add over US$2.2 Billion to the region's size over the next 7 to 8 years.
+In addition, over US$2.2 Billion worth of projected demand in the region will come from Rest of the European markets.
+In Japan, the Road segment will reach a market size of US$5.3 Billion by the close of the analysis period.
 Blamed for the pandemic, significant political and economic challenges confront China.
-Amid the growing push for decoupling and economic distancing, the changing relationship between China and the rest of the world will influence competition and opportunities in the Luggage market.
+Amid the growing push for decoupling and economic distancing, the changing relationship between China and the rest of the world will influence competition and opportunities in the Global Navigation Satellite System (GNSS) market.

-Against this backdrop and the changing geopolitical, business and consumer sentiments, the world's second largest economy will grow at 8.7% over the next couple of years and add approximately US$6.4 Billion in terms of addressable market opportunity.
-Continuous monitoring for emerging signs of a possible new world order post-COVID-19 crisis is a must for aspiring businesses and their astute leaders seeking to find success in the now changing Luggage market landscape.
+Against this backdrop and the changing geopolitical, business and consumer sentiments, the world's second largest economy will grow at 9.4% over the next couple of years and add approximately US$19.3 Billion in terms of addressable market opportunity.
+Continuous monitoring for emerging signs of a possible new world order post-COVID-19 crisis is a must for aspiring businesses and their astute leaders seeking to find success in the now changing Global Navigation Satellite System (GNSS) market landscape.
 All research viewpoints presented are based on validated engagements from influencers in the market, whose opinions supersede all other research methodologies.

 Key Topics Covered: